Commonwealth of Puerto Rico Military and Veteran Benefits

 Not covered under the Transitional Assistance Management Program

-Not eligible for or enrolled in the Federal Employees Health Benefits (FEHB) program or currently covered under FEHB, either under their own eligibility or through a Family member.
+Not eligible for or enrolled in the Federal Employees Health Benefits (FEHB) program or currently covered under FEHB, either under their own eligibility or through a Family member

-The plan provides comprehensive health care coverage when you are not activated and covered by active duty TRICARE benefits.
+This plan provides comprehensive health care coverage when a Service member is not on active duty and covered by active duty TRICARE benefits.

 What are my Territory of Puerto Rico Military and Veterans Parks and Recreation Benefits?